Axvser/MinimalisticWPF/README.md

 ### Shared

-Running multiple transitions, some isolation mechanism can make the effect more flexible, but it is not thread-safe
+Running multiple transitions, some shared mechanism makes them thread-safe

 - Share a transition parameter
 - A transition can either be terminated manually or a new transition can be started to override the current one